gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 - Hook for configurating the development server.
 [Read more](/docs/server-api#apiconfigureserverfn).
 - Customize default `index.html` template (by [K3TH3R](https://github.com/K3TH3R)).
 - Add custom CSS loader options (by [maoberlehner](https://github.com/maoberlehner)).

+## Breaking changes 😅

+There are no breaking API changes, but some changes might have consequences:

+- External image URLs has previously been converted to objects.
+Which required you to get the actual URL in a `imageField.src` property.
+But those fields are no longer converted to objects.
+- Filepaths in front matter or markdown must be absolute or start with `./` or `../` to be resolved and processed.
+Meaning `image.png` will not be processed, but `./image.png` will be.

 ## What's next